Pyroluria/Pyrrole Disorders/Kryptopyrrole Syndrome

 - Inability to focus clearly sometimes

 - Poor tolerance of alcohol, drugs or meds

 - Wake feeling nauseous

 - Pale skin, white marks on nails

 - Poor hair growth or loss of hair or hair colour

 There is an excellent article written in NeuroPsychotherapist here so do read that.
 It’s written for therapists really but is not too technical.

-If you find your pyrrole levels are high, it basically means you need extra B6 P5P (B6 in the active form) and zinc.
+If you find your pyrrole levels are high, it basically means you need extra B6 P5P (B6 in the active form) and zinc, plus probably magnesium.
 The levels do vary quite a bit and you have to find the right dosage so it is best to work with someone preferably.
 Here are some good resources to start you off: